Protected

 for IPv6.

-To evaluate whether the instance is a CIDR, use IP.isCIDR.
+To check whether the current instance represents a CIDR address, use IP.isCIDR.

 Optional